Our Legal Advisory Board

 Legal Advisory Board Member

-Azam Nizamuddin is an attorney with Abear Law Offices where he practices family law, employment and contractual disputes, personal injury, and real estate.
-Before joining Abear Law Offices, Mr. Nizamuddin served as a trial lawyer and litigator for over 20 years, advising companies and individuals in the areas of general liability, commercial litigation, shareholder disputes, real estate, employment law, and family law.
-Later he became General Counsel and Chief Compliance Officer of Allied Asset Advisors where he expanded his litigation experience into litigation strategy, commercial real estate, RLUIPA, and not-for-profit law.
+Azam Nizamuddin is a litigation attorney with Abear Law Offices where he practices family law, employment law and business litigation.
+Before joining Abear Law Offices, Mr. Nizamuddin served as a litigator for over 20 years, advising companies and individuals in several areas of practice.

-He is a member of the DuPage County Bar Association, the Illinois Trial Lawyers Association, the Illinois State Bar Association, and the Muslim Bar Association.
-He is the former Chair of the Appellate Law and Civil Law Sections of the DCBA and the former Editor in Chief of the DCBA Journal, the Brief.
+Azam is a member of the DuPage County Bar Association, the Illinois Trial Lawyers Association, the Illinois State Bar Association, and the Muslim Bar Association.
+He is a Board of Director of the DuPage Bar Association, and is the former Chair of the Appellate Law and Civil Law Sections of the DCBA and the former Editor in Chief of the DCBA Journal, the Brief.

-Mr. Nizamuddin has given CLE credit presentations for the DuPage County Bar Association on Piercing the Corporate Veil, the federal Religious Land Use and Intuitional Persons Act, Preventing Sexual Harassment in the Workplace, and the Pitfalls of Employee Termination, and to the Circuit Court of Cook County on Cultural Issues in Custody Disputes.
+A well known speaker, and former college professor, Azam has given CLE credit presentations for the DuPage County Bar Association on Piercing the Corporate Veil, the Federal Religious Land Use and Intuitional Persons Act (RLUIPA), Preventing Sexual Harassment in the Workplace, and Employment Termination, and to the Circuit Court of Cook County on Cultural Issues in Custody Disputes, and regularly presents on Religious Liberty and the First Amendment of the US Constitution.

 Robin Potter